LCostaN/LoginScreen/README.md

 ## Usage
 To use this package, add login_screen as a dependency in your pubspec.yaml file.

+Add LoginScreen as the widget for your login screen.
+LoginScreen's parameters allow for quick modifications to the base template.

+Among the parameters, there's some related to NewUserScreen, which complements the login screen.
+To avoid incresing the complexity of use, the template NewUser Screen will only ask for a login and password parameters.
+It's strongly recommended that you redirect your user in your app for any additional info necessary.

+If you don't feel like using the template provided, you can provide your own widget too.

 ### Example
 ```dart
 import 'package:flutter/material.dart';